njszym/XRD-AutoAnalyzer/README.md

 A package designed to automate the process of phase identification from XRD spectra using a probabilistic deep learning trained with physics-informed data augmentation.

 The corresponding manuscript will be made available soon.
-Reproducing the published results can be accomplished through figshare (to be linked).
+Reproducing the published results can be accomplished using the data provided in [figshare](https://figshare.com/s/69030545b8020de35633).

 ## Installation